-Chances are many of us did not grow up in a completely optimal home environment ( arguably a rare experience ) and it is important to understand that our parents may have also faced challenges under their own parent's upbringing or life experience.
-While we can't change the past, we can work through our childhood experiences and current day triggers to better parent our children in a thoughtful and intentional fashion.
-Sometimes the attachments ( or lack of ) we had to our parents resulted in us shutting down our feelings to numb the pain of not being seen, soothed or safe.
+Chances are many of us did not grow up in a completely optimal home environment (arguably, a rare experience ) and it is important to understand that our parents may have also faced challenges under their own parent's upbringing or life experience.
+Although we cannot change the past, we can reflect on our childhood experiences and current triggers to parent our children in a more thoughtful and intentional way.
+Sometimes the attachments (or lack of) we had to our parents resulted in us shutting down our feelings to numb the pain of not being seen, soothed, or safe.
 On occasion, specific childhood traumas we endured in the past, may lead us to perceive ongoing threats in our lives today and cause our emotions to feel out of control at times.
 If you feel as though your past and / or intense emotional reactions are getting in the way of how you respond to your child or children, you may wish to seek out professional support.
 This will provide insight to help you understand your emotional reactions and find a new ways to express yourself that allow existing relationships to thrive and grow.

 Dr. Gordon Neufeld in his Parenting video series " Power 2 Parent " talks about a parent's secure attachment with a child being the most critical factor to raising a loving child with good behaviours and a healthy sense of self.
 Many factors contribute to our ability to attach securely to our loved ones:

-Help yourself to be the best parent you can be...
-Find a way to be warm, affectionate and responsive to your child and this will create a safe oasis from which your child can develop to their full potential.
-Listen for feelings and try to respond calmly instead of reacting.
-You can do it!
-Your kids are worth it!
+Reach out for support to be the best parent you can be.
+Find ways to be warm, affectionate, and responsive to your child—it will create a safe, nurturing space where they can thrive.
+Do your best to listen for their feelings and try to respond with calmness rather than reacting.
+You’ve got this!
+Your children are worth it.

 Until next time, Joanne